 So, you're going to college in Eau Claire?
 I must say... great choice!
-Being a #Blugold myself, I guess I'm sort of biased towards this wonderful city.
+Being a #Blugold myself, I guess I'm sort of biased toward this wonderful city.
 As I rewind back to my freshman year of college, I remember myself not only feeling super overwhelmed/excited to immerse myself into student life at UW-Eau Claire, but feeling the same exact way about exploring a new city that was now my new home.
 Whether you're an incoming student from Wisconsin, Minnesota, outside of the Midwest, or even reside in Eau Claire, here are 10 things every college student should do during their time in Eau Claire.

 SHIFT Cyclery & Coffee Bar (a.k.a just "SHIFT") has to be one of the coolest coffee shops I have ever been to.
 You can guess from its name but it's both a coffee shop and a cyclery!
 What's cool about Eau Claire is that it's a small(er) city that feels quite big because of local businesses like this one.
 This is the perfect spot to go when you're cramming for an exam (or two, because from what I remember, somehow more than one fell on the same day... sigh).
 Their coffee makes for the perfect study buddy and the shop's overall ambiance makes for a place where you can focus.
 Pro tip: at some point during your time in Eau Claire, you MUST try their waffles.
 'Nough Said.

 This is hands down one of those things that's on everyone's Eau Claire bucket list.
-Since the school year typically begins in early September, the midwest weather we know and love usually gives us a few more warm weekends to enjoy before fall officially rolls in.
-Head to the local Walmart, Target, Farm & Fleet, etc. and purchase a cheap tube; it doesn't need to be anything fancy...
+Since the school year typically begins in early September, the Midwest weather we know and love usually gives us a few more warm weekends to enjoy before fall officially rolls in.
+Head to the local Walmart, Target, Farm & Fleet, etc., and purchase a cheap tube; it doesn't need to be anything fancy...
 I've seen people floating on air mattresses before.
-Make way over to Phoenix Park to launch your tubes into the water and float on!
+Make your way over to Phoenix Park to launch your tubes into the water and float on!
 A map of where to get in/where to get out along with more floating tips can be found here.

 Welcome to the #1 one place in Eau Claire to get breakfast/brunch: The Nucleus.
 There are only "pros" to this place, no cons.
 Pro #1: It is within walking distance of campus; just cross the footbridge, take a left on Water St. and walk down about 4 blocks and it will be on your left right along the river.
 Pro #2: Lemon Ricotta Hotcakes.
 Pro #3: It's conjoined with Racy's, another hip and serene coffee shop to go to for studying or catching up with friends.
 Keep this place in mind when your parents come to town to visit and you need a place to go for breakfast!